yanxon/Academy/Numerical Optimization/README.md

 # Numerical Optimization Algorithms with JuliaLang

-Here I will attempt to understand numerical optimization algorithms with Julia programming language.
+Here I will attempt to learn numerical optimization algorithms with Julia programming language.
 The format of the notes will be presented in Jupyter Notebook.

 ## Installation Julia
 `https://julialang.org/downloads`